 By Kari Jenkins

-Today, over 4.2 million people use the internet globally, which is over half the entire population of people on Earth.
+Today, over 4.2 billion people use the internet globally, which is over half the entire population of people on Earth.
 The internet has enabled people to find and communicate with people throughout the world, with online messaging and video calls now easy to set up.
 On the other hand, with the increasingly sophisticated developments in technology has come a more pressing need for people be aware of the tools needed to keep their details secure online.

 If you would like to keep a low profile online and reduce your digital footprint, consider using a VPN (virtual private network).
 This can help prevent data-hungry websites gathering information about you.
 A VPN establishes an encrypted connection to an online server, making it appear that you are in a different place.
 This can add an extra level of security when it comes to shared online language learning or arranging to meet people online.
 Significantly, nearly one in four people use a VPN across the globe, making them more popular than you might think.